| Brussels Griffons: the most honest dog breed review you'll ever find. Information about Brussels Griffon personality and behavior. |

 His adept climbing skills, coupled with his curiosity and imagination, can get him into trouble.
 Be watchful that he does not end up too high, where he could fall and break his neck.

-An alert watchdog, the Brussels Griffon may become friendly with guests or remain cautious or even shy with new people and new situations.
+An alert watchdog, the Brussels Griffon may become friendly with guests or he may be cautious or even shy with new people and new situations.
 Socialization is a must to promote a confident, stable temperament.

 Most Brussels Griffons are fine with other family pets, but if they perceive an invasion of their space by a strange dog, they can display great ferocity, though it is mostly bluff and bluster.